joomengine/jcb-documentation/067-Adding-Language-String-to-your-Component-and-get-the-Language-Placeholder-for-dynamic-use.md

 Example scenario:
 You have a class with an array of field properties (like `listclass`, `escape`, `display`, or `validate`) and you want to reference the translated string later in runtime, not immediately when JCB compiles it.

-In such cases, you can’t directly use `JText` inside the array, because that would attempt to translate immediately.
+In such cases, you can't directly use `JText` inside the array, because that would attempt to translate immediately.
 You need only the **placeholder string** to exist in the compiled code, ready for later translation.

 ---